-Trim Levels 101
+Car Trim Levels 101

-Understanding Trims, Options and Packages
+Understanding Styles, Trims, Options and Packages

 Options: Options are features that don't come as standard equipment with the vehicle.
 These items can range from a sunroof to an upgraded stereo to a larger engine.
 Most options are installed at the factory.
-Others are so called "port-installed options," added to a vehicle before it heads out to the dealership on a delivery truck.
+Others are so-called "port-installed options," added to a vehicle before it heads out to the dealership on a delivery truck.
 Other options might even be installed at the dealership itself.

-In some cases, these bundles are labeled "value" packages, and they can present a better deal than if you'd purchased the options separately.
+In some cases, these bundles are labeled "value" packages, and they can be a better deal than if you'd purchased the options separately.
 But most of the time, the packages are grouped to make it easier for a dealer to order vehicles.

 Simplified and Customized

 Some automakers have attempted to make the shopping process easier by consolidating potential options into the trim levels.
-This makes the vehicles cheaper to produce and the savings can be passed along to the consumer.
+This makes the vehicles cheaper to produce, and the savings can be passed along to the consumer.
 While some automakers have certain vehicles with option-free trim levels, only Honda and Acura (Honda's luxury brand) apply this concept to all their vehicles.
 With this simplified trim structure, the only things you have to decide upon are the color and trim level.
 When Acura offers a package, it usually treats it as if it were a different trim level.

 While Honda strives to simplify its options offerings, other carmakers take the opposite approach.
 Mini, Porsche and Scion encourage their customers to personalize their vehicles with everything from seats upholstered in different colors of leather to colorful graphic decals for the bodywork.
-As a result, these brands have a high percentage of buyers that custom-order their vehicles.
+As a result, these brands have a high percentage of buyers who custom-order their vehicles.
 But for someone new to the process, shopping for vehicles with a laundry list of options may be a bit overwhelming.
 In these situations, you might want to visit a dealership, see how the vehicles are commonly configured and either purchase the vehicle as it is set up or make your own choices based on what you've seen.